Exercise and Teenagers

-Exercise is an important part of keeping adolescents healthy.
-Encouraging healthy
+Exercise is an important part of keeping teens healthy.
+Encouraging healthy lifestyles

-lifestyles in children and adolescents is important for when they grow older.
-Lifestyles
+in children and teens is important for when they grow older.
+Lifestyles that are learned

-that are learned in childhood are more likely to stay with the child into adulthood.
+in childhood are more likely to stay with the child into adulthood.
+Some changes in

-Some changes in lifestyle can be harder to make as a person ages.
-The best way to
+lifestyle can be harder to make as a person ages.
+The best way to promote healthy

 Establishing an exercise plan

 A daily exercise program is a fun way to share physical activity with family and friends

 while helping to establish good heart-healthy habits.
 The following exercise guidelines

 for teens can help you and your teen plan activities:

 Teenagers need at least 60 minutes of moderate to vigorous physical activity on most